-This blog was originally published on Students 4 Best Evidence, a blogging platform by students for students
+This blog is by Tran Quang Hung.
+It was originally published on Students 4 Best Evidence, a blogging platform by students for students.

 The evidence-based healthcare house begins with single-study bricks.

 With time, the bricks accumulate.
 More and more research is conducted.
 Both observational and interventional.